Elected Group Chair

 – have progress (KPIs) monitored by group Chairs / Council.

-- Revise the Lighting and Energy Saving Controls information booklets to harmonise the group message and reflect the same on the ESTA website.
+- Revise the Smart Buildings group information booklets to harmonise the group message and reflect the same on the ESTA website.

 - Submit two articles per year to EiBI and Energyst highlighting Group ambitions, progress and useful information for end users.